Personnel Policy Manual

 2. Acknowledgment and Acceptance of Duties and Responsibilities

-j.
-Personnel Committee-Committee of four people established to review personnel issues and make recommendations to the Board of Trustees.
-The Board Chair appoints two Board members.
-The other two members are the
+Personnel Committee-Committee of four people establish review personnel issues and make recommendations to the Board of Trustees.
+The Board Chair appoints three Board members.
+The other member is the District Director.

 (back to top)